Modularium/Agent-NN/docs/cli/cli_reference.md

 # CLI Reference

-The Smolit LLM-NN Command Line Interface (CLI) provides a convenient way to interact with the system.
+The Agent-NN Command Line Interface (CLI) provides a convenient way to interact with the system.

 ## Installation